pilight/pilight/docs/source/development/debugging.rst

    [....]
 Starting : pilightSegmentation fault
    failed!

-This message means there has been a general error in which pilight so it cannot be started properly.
+This message means there has been a general error in pilight so it cannot be started properly.

 How to Debug?
 -------------

 To debug C code, the GNU Debugger is used, also called gdb.
 This program will run next to pilight without any performance issue, but when pilight crashes, it allows us to track the specific line where the error occurred.
-So first of all, make sure you have gdb installed.
+If you haven't done so already, you will need to compile or install a debug build of pilight.
+Make sure you have gdb installed.
 This is how you start gdb together with pilight:

 .. code-block:: console